nasa/GeneLab_Data_Processing/Amplicon/GL-DPPD-7104-A.md

 ## 5. Calculate error model, apply DADA2 algorithm, assign taxonomy, and create output tables
 > The following is run in an R environment.

-This example code as written assumes paired-end data, with notes included on what would be different if working with single-end data.
+These example commands as written assumes paired-end data, with notes included on what would be different if working with single-end data.
 The taxonomy reference database used below is as an example only, suitable for the example 16S dataset ([GLDS-200](https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-200/)) used here.
 But others designed for DECIPHER can be found here: [http://www2.decipher.codes/Downloads.html](http://www2.decipher.codes/Downloads.html)

 <br>